getify/You-Dont-Know-JS/scope-closures/ch5.md

 | :--- |
 | That's interesting!
 Recall from earlier, we said that `var studentName;` is *not* the same as `var studentName = undefined;`, but here with `let`, they behave the same.
 The difference comes down to the fact that `var studentName` automatically initializes at the top of the scope, where `let studentName` does not. |

-Recall that we asserted a few times so far that *Compiler* ends up removing any `var` / `let` / `const` declaration statements, replacing them with the instructions at the top of each scope to register the appropriate identifiers.
+Recall that we've asserted a few times so far that *Compiler* ends up removing any `var` / `let` / `const` declaration statements, replacing them with the instructions at the top of each scope to register the appropriate identifiers.

-So if we analyze what's going on here, we see that an additional nuance is that *Compiler* is also adding an instruction in the middle of the program, at the point where the variable `studentName` was declared, to do the auto-initialization.
+So if we analyze what's going on here, we see that an additional nuance is that *Compiler* is also adding an instruction in the middle of the program, at the point where the variable `studentName` was declared, to handle that declaration's auto-initialization.
 We cannot use the variable at any point prior to that initialization occuring.
 The same goes for `const` as it does for `let`.

 The term coined by TC39 to refer to this *period of time* from the entering of a scope to where the auto-initialization of the variable occurs, is: Temporal Dead Zone (TDZ).

 The TDZ is the time window where a variable exists but is still uninitialized, and therefore cannot be accessed in any way.
 Only the execution of the instructions left by *Compiler* at the point of the original declaration can do that initialization.
-After that moment, the TDZ is over, and the variable is free to be used for the rest of the scope.
+After that moment, the TDZ is done, and the variable is free to be used for the rest of the scope.

-By the way, "temporal" in TDZ does indeed refer to *time* not *position-in-code*.
+By the way, "temporal" in TDZ does indeed refer to *time* not *position in code*.
 Consider:

 ```js
 askQuestion();